 What is freedom?
 What are its limits?
-To try to answer to these questions, I had chosen to explore human relations to nature and techniques with an approach by imaginary.
+To try to answer these questions, I chose to explore human relations to nature and techniques with an approach by imaginary.

 1st Fields of research : relation to nature and techniques, epistemology of imaginary studies

 Approach : imaginary of nature and techniques with a dialogue with anthropology, evolutionary biology and palethnology

 After a BA in Spanish cultures and literatures and various professional experiences, I applied for a MA by research with the Hannah Arendt Institute at University of Eastern Paris.
 The first year was dedicated to political philosophy with a memoir on the issue of exploitation of the other.

 I began my exploration of imaginary in the second year of the MA.
 I discovered the work of Gilbert Durand and the idea of a fundamental ground for representations.
 Albeit the need of an epistemological work on this theory, imaginary appeared to me as a key to work on the human mind in a transdisciplinary way.
 My second memoir was on the lion as a political symbol at the end of the Romanesque period in Western Europe.

 I went on with a Ph.D. on the fantasy of returning to nature.
 I spent the first four months in French Guyana to confront with a different way of living and thinking.
 I went to Trois-Sauts in the Amerindian area, in the extreme South East where Oyapock river is not far from its headwaters.